Organic field-effect transistor: History

-Rising costs of materials and manufacturing, as well as public interest in more environmentally friendly electronics materials, have supported development of organic based electronics in more recent years.
-In 1986, Mitsubishi Electric researchers H. Koezuka, A. Tsumura and Tsuneya Ando reported the first organic field-effect transistor, based on a polymer of thiophene molecules.
-The thiophene polymer is a type of conjugated polymer that is able to conduct charge, eliminating the need to use expensive metal oxide semiconductors.
-Additionally, other conjugated polymers have been shown to have semiconducting properties.
-OFET design has also improved in the past few decades.
-Many OFETs are now designed based on the thin-film transistor (TFT) model, which allows the devices to use less conductive materials in their design.
-Improvement on these models in the past few years have been made to field-effect mobility and on–off current ratios.
+In 1986, Mitsubishi Electric researchers H. Koezuka, A. Tsumura and Tsuneya Ando reported the first organic field-effect transistor, based on a polymeric form of thiophene.
+The polythiophene, as well as related polymers, is a type of conjugated polymer that is able to conduct charge, akin to metal oxide semiconductors.
+Some OFETs are based on the thin-film transistor (TFT) model..